RebelToolbox/RebelDocumentation/tutorials/animation/cutout_animation.rst

 .. image:: img/tuto_cutout13.png

 Why does the hand lack a bone?
-In Godot, a bone connects a node with its parent.
+In Rebel Engine, a bone connects a node with its parent.
 And there's currently no child of the hand node.
 With this knowledge let's try again.